GrantErickson/NumberFinder/README.md

 ## Bugs Found
 1. There is something wrong with the logic in that if the unique constraint is put lower in the order than 3 it starts to return 0 results.
 More work is needed.
 I believe this is related to skipping too many items early on with constraints that use letters higher in the alphabet.

+## Areas for Improvement
+1. The Constraint classes parse the input clauses each time when they assess a set of values.
+This could be done a single time and then reused.
+While likely straitforward, this would require a somewhat complex function tree that holds the constraint and then accepts the array of values to evaluate.

 ## Another Example
 ```
 .Equal("8,A+B+C")